 - For example, for Fall 2017, players born in 2007 will be in the U11 division (11 and under)

-Competitive Teams with openings for 2017-18 have linked team information and are holding tryouts on June 12-14 at Legacy Park.
+Competitive Teams WITH OPENINGS for 2017-18 have linked team information below and are holding tryouts on June 12-14 at Legacy Park.

 Please review the Game Reschedule policies and rules found on the Heartland Soccer Website. www.HeartlandSoccer.net